Beat the heat with a Las Vegas pool!

-A welcome lounge-style pool where the music isn’t too loud and the crowds aren’t too intense.
+Park MGM has an engaging lounge-style pool where the music isn’t too loud and the crowds aren’t too intense.
 The deck includes three medium-sized pools with plenty of lounge chairs.

-A solid overall choice with two rooftop pool decks, contemporary cabanas and local DJs — although no dayclub.
+Planet Hollywood reopens on October 8.
+It’s a solid overall choice with two rooftop pool decks, contemporary cabanas and local DJs — although no dayclub.
 The FlowRider allows users to surf or bodyboard in a small confined area.

 Recent renovations have made this rooftop pool one of the best under-the-radar pool options in Vegas.
 Lounge by the water or play a game of pickleball — a combination of tennis, ping pong and badminton.

 Red Rock Resort

 Hotel Pool: daybeds start at $50, cabanas start at $200